How to Live Stream Conferences and Virtual Meetings [2024 Update]

 Boosting viewership requires an easy-to-use, mobile-friendly live streaming platform with an HTML5 player.

-More and more, people are watching video content — including entire live streaming conferences — on mobile devices.
+More and more, people are watching video content — including entire live streaming conferences and meetings — on mobile devices.

 And because mobile technology changes so rapidly, it can be difficult for individual developers to keep up with all the new specs and requirements to play content seamlessly.
 By using an HTML5 video player, however, your content can play on any device or browser automatically without requiring your users to download new technology in order to participate in your conference.